19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Level.md

 ## NPCs Level

-NPCs (any creature that is not a PC) also have levels, but they are simply defined in their stat block.
+NPCs also have levels, but they are simply defined in their stat block.